HomeTools & UtilitiesPlay Store

 Permissions and the downsides to watch

 Once an app is installed, Android gives you the final say, and it is worth using it.
 Go to Settings, then Apps, pick the new app, and open Permissions.
-Modern Android lets you grant location only while using the app, or allow photo access for one session at a time, and we lean on those limits for anything we are still trying out.
-If something asks for far more than its job needs, that is your cue to uninstall.
+Modern Android lets you grant location only while using the app, and for photos it now leans on a system picker that hands over just the specific images you choose rather than your whole gallery.
+We rely on those limits for anything we are still trying out, and we say no first and only grant a permission when the app clearly cannot do its job without it.
+If something asks for far more than its work needs, that is the cue to uninstall rather than argue with it.

 Going beyond Play for even rarer finds